klwilson23/StatisticalRethinking/README.md

 # StatisticalRethinking
-Workshop series for Statistical Rethinking
+SFU Biology and EarthToOcean workshop series for reading and applying the Statistical Rethinking book in Stan